jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab20.md

 \end{equation}
 $$

-Obviously, only add and subtrication is required in Four-point DFT.
+Only add and subtraction is required in Four-point DFT.
 Here is an implementation of the Four-point DFT:

 **dft.h**